jiaoZ7688/YOLOPv3/README.md

 ### Model parameter and inference speed
-We compare YOLOPv3 with YOLOP and HybridNets on the NVIDIA RTX 3080 MRP denotes model re-parameterization techniques
+We compare YOLOPv3 with YOLOP and HybridNets on the NVIDIA RTX 3080.
+MRP denotes model re-parameterization techniques.

 |        Model         |   Backbone   |   Params   | Speed (fps) |
 |:--------------------:|:------------:|:----------:|:-----------:|